-6.2.
-Elastic Parallel Real-Time Scheduling
+B. Elastic Parallel Real-Time Scheduling

-In cyber-physical systems, such as autonomous vehicles and robotics, sen-725 sors periodically collect environment data, and the computing component must process the data to calculate the control demands by the end of the period.
+In cyber-physical systems, such as autonomous vehicles and robotics, sensors periodically collect environment data, and the computing component must process the data to calculate the control demands by the end of the period.
 Abstractly, such a system contains a set of real-time tasks - each task τ_i is defined by a tuple $\{C_i, T_i\}$, where C_i is the maximum execution requirement of each job of the task and the task can release jobs with a period (minimum inter-arrival time) of T_i .
-In the simplest scenario, each job has a deadline of T_i to measurable impact on service-level performance for this application.

-- it must complete in T_i time after it is released.5
+In the simplest scenario, each job has a deadline of T_i - it must complete in T_i time after it is released.4

-We are interested in parallel real-time tasks where the jobs of real-time tasks may contain internal parallelism - in particular, we focus on elastic real-time tasks [22].
-In this model, tasks can change or tolerate a change in their utilizations $U_i = C_i/T_i$ (by changing either C_i or T_i or both) due to the 735 change in the physical system - for instance, if the system enters a less stable state and requires a more expensive or faster control algorithm.
+We are interested in parallel real-time tasks where the jobs of real-time tasks may contain internal parallelism in particular, we focus on elastic real-time tasks [22].
+In this model, tasks can change or tolerate a change in their utilizations $U_i = C_i/T_i$ (by changing either C_i or T_i or both) due to the change in the physical system - for instance, if the system enters a less stable state and requires a more expensive or faster control algorithm.
 The tasks that can increase its utilization are demanding tasks.
 To satisfy the utilization increase of a demanding task, additional cores must be given to this task (to meet its deadline) by reducing the cores given to the non-demanding tasks.
-Orr 740 et al. 22 established an elastic scheduling algorithm to calculate the core allocation for all tasks when a demanding task changes its demand - the details are complex and not relevant to this discussion - the key is that the platform running these applications must be able to reallocate cores among jobs due to external stimuli.
-745
+Orr et al. [22] established an elastic scheduling algorithm to calculate the core allocation for all tasks when a demanding task changes its demand --- the details are complex and not relevant to this discussion - the key is that the platform running these applications must be able to reallocate cores among jobs due to external stimuli.

 Orr et al. [22] conducted experiments on elastic scheduling using OpenMP; however, they did not have access to a platform with responsive and low-cost core reallocation mechanism while jobs were running.
-In their system, after the elastic scheduler computes a new allocation, a demanding task gets additional 750 cores only after the currently running jobs of non-demanding tasks have completed.
+In their system, after the elastic scheduler computes a new allocation, a demanding task gets additional cores only after the currently running jobs of non-demanding tasks have completed.
 Hence, the delay between demanding more cores and actually getting these cores depends on the other tasks' period.
 In contrast, AMCilk allows reallocation at any time during the job's execution, so the demanding tasks get additional cores much more quickly.